zitadel/zitadel/site/docs/administrate/03-projects.en.md

 #### Project vs. granted Project

-The simple difference of a project vs a granted project is that a project belongs to your organisation and the granted project belongs to a third party who did grant you some rights to manage certain roles of their project.
+A project belongs to your organisation.
+You can [grant certain roles](administrate#Grant_project_to_a_third_party) to another organisation.
+A granted project, on the other hand, belongs to a third party, granting you some rights to manage certain roles of their project.

-To make it more easier to differentiate, ZITADEL Console displays these both as separate menu in the project section.
+To make it more easier to differentiate ZITADEL Console displays these both as separate menu in the project section.

 ### Manage a project